ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ### 1-Nov-2022: Network router repair

 * 9:00 PM - ITS is repairing a router in the Genomics Building.
-Unfortunately, the cluster will not be accessible until the work is completed.
+Unfortunately, the cluster will not be accessible (_e.g._ via ssh) until the work is completed.
 According to the networking staff the repair should be completed soon.
+Processes running on the cluster should not be affected.

 ### 25-Jun-2021: Bigdata storage repaired